Planning a School Day Visit

 Student Supervison and Discipline

-• At no time during the visit can SkyDome personnel take responsibility for students.
-A teacher or school official must be present at ALL TIMES.
+• At no time can we take responsibility for students.
+A teacher or organization official must be present at ALL TIMES.

-• At least 1 teacher or responsible school official must accompany students into the SkyDome Planetarium to supervise students and handle any discipline issues.
+• At least one teacher or responsible organization official must accompany students into the SkyDome Planetarium to supervise students and handle any discipline issues.
+We can not start a program in the dome unless a representative is present.

 • The SkyDome projection equipment, dome, and exhibits are very expensive and some items are irreplacable.
 In order to make sure they can be enjoyed by as many students as possible into the future, we reserve the right to end all programming and dismiss a student or group of students if they exhibit any conduct that is or could be harmful to the equipment, exhibits or other attendees.